-Bullies rely on power or domination, often with group support - the only way to countermand this is to tell someone.
-We do everything we can to ensure children are not a by-stander to bullying, but report incidents as soon as they can.
+Bullies rely on power or domination, often with group support - the only way to address this is to tell someone.
+We do everything we can to ensure pupils are not by-standers to bullying, but report incidents as soon as they can.

-Adults need to recognise the difference between: Bullying/Bossiness and Bullying/Boisterous behaviour:
+Adults need to recognise the difference between Bullying/Bossiness and Bullying/Boisterous behaviour: